longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

   parameters:
     shareManagerTolerations: nodetype=storage:NoSchedule
   ```
-  In the above example, the share manager pods will tolerate the `nodetype=storage:NoSchedule` taint on nodes, allowing them to be scheduled on those nodes.
+  In this example, the Share Manager pods will tolerate the `nodetype=storage:NoSchedule` taint on nodes, allowing them to be scheduled on those nodes.

 ## Configuring Volume Mount Options